 - Click Edit in the upper right to open the plot for editing.

 - Click Chart Type to open the chart wizard.

-- Columns on the left can be dragged and dropped into the plot attribute boxes in the middle.
+- Columns on the right can be dragged and dropped into the plot attribute boxes in the middle.

 - Click Box.

 - Notice that the X and Y axis selections are preserved.

 - Drag the column "Study: Cohort" to the "Color" box.